SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 Khanmigo is a $4-per-month GPT-4 tutoring tool with content integrated from Khan Academy.
 While it fits in classroom settings, it has limited cross-platform usability and lacks long-term personalization.

-General large language model chat tutors (ChatGPT, Gemini) can quickly explain answer, but struggle with step-by-step instruction—they fail to identify errors, provide follow-up guidance, and may even agree with students' incorrect answers.
+Meanwhile, general large language model chat tutors (ChatGPT, Gemini) can quickly and somewhat accurately explain answers, but struggle with step-by-step instructions.
+They fail to identify errors, provide follow-up guidance, and may even agree with students' incorrect answers.

-Duolingo has good motivation through game-like loops, but it's core focus is language learning.
-It hasn't been adapted for math tutoring—lacking knowledge graphs and verification step-checking.
+Duolingo does a good job at motivating their users through fun games and a leveling system, but its core focus is on language learning, not math.
+Duolingo has not been adapted for math tutoring.
+It also lacks knowledge graphs and verification step-checking.

-Perplexity is good at citing sources, but it's not a true tutor: it doesn't have a student model or provide “next steps” guidance.
+Lastly, Perplexity is good at citing sources, but it's not a true tutor: it doesn't have a student model or provide step-by-step guidance.

 ## 📚 Literature Review Highlights